 What is a Program Budget?

-A program budget is a budget prepared specifically for a project or program.
+It is a budget prepared specifically for a project or program.
 This type of budget includes expenses and revenues related to one specific project.
 No revenues or expenses of any other projects are mixed with this particular project.

 Example of a Program Budget

 Xion Ltd. is in the textile business.
 It receives multiple orders from different clients every year.
 One of these clients, Noble Ltd., gave Xion Ltd. an annual contract.
 Xion Ltd. follows and prepares a program budget.
 Here, Xion Ltd. shall prepare the program budget of Noble Ltd. by including all the income and expenses related to this single project.
-No other project shall be considered while preparing the budget for Noble Ltd. Thus, the program budget focus is only on individual projects.
+No other project shall be considered while preparing the budget for Noble Ltd. Thus; the program budget focus is only on individual projects.

 Advantages and Disadvantages of a Program Budget